Bagram torture and prisoner abuse: McCain Amendment

 The McCain Amendment, part of the Detainee Treatment Act of 2005, was an amendment to the United States Senate Department of Defence Authorization bill.
 Officially designated as Amendment #1977 it focused on (1) adherence to the U.S. Army Field Manual and (2) the prohibition of Cruel, Inhumane, Degrading Treatment, amendment #1977, and also known as the McCain Amendment 1977.

 Introduced by Senator John McCain, the amendment aimed to ensure humane treatment of detainees.
 On October 5, 2005, the U.S. Senate overwhelmingly voted 90–9.
 It was later signed into law by President George W. Bush, reinforcing the U.S. commitment to humane interrogation and detention practises.

+Reports and statements from former prisoners

+According to BBC interviews and reports, some 27 former detainees who were held at Bagram between 2002 and 2008 have claimed to have been subjected to beatings, threats with guns and dogs, extreme cold and heat, sleep deprivation and sexual humiliation.
+The detainees said none were held without formal charges or trial.

+Personal testimonies of former detainees

+According to an interview with several former prisoners by the Anadolu Agency: One prisoner said that they had not received food for more than three days and were kept in cells with more than 30 people without the possibility of lying down.
+The sanitary conditions were very poor and the toilets and showers were described as so inadequate that prisoners questioned whether a human being could survive in such conditions.
+The prisoner had been in prison for more than seven years and had witnessed numerous tortures.

 Second secret prison

 In May 2010, the BBC reported about nine prisoners who "told consistent stories of being held in isolation in cold cells where a light is on all day and night.
 The men said they had been deprived of sleep by US military personnel there."
 When the BBC sought information from the International Committee of the Red Cross about this, the ICRC revealed that it had been informed in August 2009, by U.S. authorities that they maintained a second facility at Bagram, commonly known as the Black Jail, where detainees were held in isolation due to "military necessity".
 This was an exception to the principle of allowing guaranteed access for all prisoners to the International Red Cross.